 For those of you obsessed with bass fishing, working a day or two each week at a local golf course is not an unreasonable trade for gaining fishing privileges.
 Offer to do the less desirable tasks and you will quickly make friends and impress the management.

 Wash golf carts, caddy or even help clean the facilities.
 If you can prove your worth, they will have a hard time saying no to your request.
+That is unless fishing is simply prohibited no matter what.

 Play some golf and bring the rod